blinkybool/fuzz/README.md

 I've opted to build and manually publish to the gh-pages branch, because it's less magic than github actions, which are slow because you have to compile rust and rebuild the project every single time.

-What we are doing here automatically with `cargo run --bin publish` is equivalently to copying the contents of /_site to the gh-pages branch of the repo (as well as adding a blank file called ".nojekyll), and pushing the changes.
+What we are doing here automatically with `cargo run --bin publish` is equivalent to copying the contents of /_site to the gh-pages branch of the repo (as well as adding a blank file called ".nojekyll), and pushing the changes.
+We take care to not delete the .git directory inside the gh-pages branch.

 Before publishing, you must change the variable `BASE_URL` according to your needs.
 For example, if your website will be at `blinkybool.github.io/fuzz/`, then `BASE_URL` should be "/fuzz/".